Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Understand your child’s treatment plan.

 Know what makes your child’s asthma or triggers worse and how to help your child control or avoid them.
-If respiratory infections are triggers, use quick-relief medications, as instructed, when he or she begins to have symptoms.
+If respiratory infections are triggers, use quick-relief medicines, as instructed, when your child begins to have symptoms.

-Know your child's symptoms of a flare-up.
+Know your child's flare-up symptoms.
 Teach your child how to get help when a flare-up occurs.
 Be sure daycare providers, teachers and other school staff, and babysitters know how to treat a flare-up.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |